Today, we’ll be looking at two constructions that are correct, but which one you choose depends on your audience.

 Think back to the puppy sentence we said at the beginning.
 You probably wouldn’t say “the pound at which” to a friend in normal conversation.
 You would most likely say, “The pound where I found Spot was on State Street.”
 You might also find yourself saying, “I found Spot at the State Street pound,” bypassing the “which” or “where” conundrum altogether.

 Another time you would probably favor “where” over “which” is when you’re using an informal contraction in your sentence.
-Take a sentence quoted in Garner’s Modern English Usage.
-Garner says, “In the following example, the contraction ‘I’ve’ might not comfortably fit in the same sentence as ‘in which’—hence ‘where’ is justifiable: ‘I’ve deliberately chosen an example where this unspeakable cluster did not stand out.’”
-(3) I’m not sure what cluster this person was talking about, but that's irrelevant for our current discussion.
-We’re just pointing out that a formal “which” doesn’t sound right alongside an informal contraction like “I’ve.”
+Take a sentence quoted in Garner’s Modern American Usage.
+Mr. Garner says, “In the following example, the contraction ‘I’ve’ might not comfortably fit in the same sentence as ‘in which’—hence ‘where’ is justifiable: ‘I’ve deliberately chosen an example where this unspeakable cluster did not stand out’” (3).
+I’m not sure what cluster this person is talking about, but that is irrelevant for our current discussion.
+We’re just pointing out that a formal “which” doesn’t sound right alongside an informal “I’ve.”

 If you do choose to use “where,” though, you need to be aware of one common error.
 When you use “where,” you need to ensure that you’re talking about place, not time.
 For example, it would be incorrect to use a form of “where” in this sentence: “He was born somewhere around 1970.”
 The year 1970 is a time, not a place, so you would have to say, “sometime” instead of “somewhere.”